x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 15. In the **Schedule batch migration** page, select the desired options for reporting and start and end migration batch modes and then click **Save** , and then click **Done**.

-#### Verify that this task worked  (new EAC)
+### Step 4: Verify that this task worked  (new EAC)

-To check the migration status information for all users in a migration batch, see [Migration users status report](migration-users-status-report.md).
+- In the new Exchange admin center, navigate to **Migration** > **Batch**, select the migration batch and then in the details pane, under Migration details, click View details.
+For more information, see [Migration users status report](migration-users-status-report.md).

+- If this step task fails, check the associated Mailbox status reports for specific errors, and double-check that your migration file has the correct Microsoft 365 or Office 365 email address in the **EmailAddress** column.

 #### Verify a successful mailbox migration to Microsoft 365 or Office 365